-- d.
-AP Processing (Fiscal Programs Manager) - Once the Director of Finance and Operations has signed the reimbursement packet and AP coversheet, the Fiscal Programs Manager (FPM) will create a receipt in Edison and use the receipt number generated from Edison and affix it to the invoice portion of the reimbursement document.
+d.
+AP Processing (Fiscal Programs Manager)

-- The FPM will submit the AP coversheet and signed packet to Education.AP@tn.gov for payment (and cc- the Director of Finance and Operations), and label it as an immediate pay item. - The FPM runs a query everyday and updates the POWER BI Report that shows all the transactions for the Commission that has all information needed to show if the reimbursement has been paid including necessary information for entering the reimbursement request in ePlan. - The FPM will file the hard copy of the invoice in Sharepoint. - The FPM will log receipt of the packet and the date of the Director of Schools signature in the District's tracker. - The FPM will check Edison and note the voucher number of the invoice in the finance tracker. - Once per week, the FPM will complete a query from Edison which includes information needed to see if and when requests were paid. - The FPM will enter the date the requests/vouchers were paid in the tracker. - e. ePlan Entry (Fiscal Programs Manager or Grants Coordinator) - When the voucher has been logged on the tracker as paid, the District FPM or Grants Coordinator (GC) will begin the reimbursement process for the District. - The FPM/GC will request payments from ePlan by line item by rolling-up all approved packets for a grant and entering them into ePlan for reimbursement.
+- Once the Director of Finance and Operations has signed the reimbursement packet and AP coversheet, the Fiscal Programs Manager (FPM) or Grants Coordinator (GC) will create a receipt in Edison.
+The receipt number will be added to the invoice portion of the reimbursement document. - The FPM/GC will submit the AP coversheet and signed packet to Education.AP@tn.gov for payment (and cc- the Director of Finance and Operations), and label it as an immediate pay item. - The FPM/GC will file the hard copy of the invoice in Sharepoint. - The FPM/GC will log receipt of the packet and the date of the Director of Schools signature in the District's tracker. - The FPM/GC will check Edison and note the voucher number of the invoice in the finance tracker. - The FPM shall run a query every day and update the POWER BI Report to include all transactions for the District, including if the reimbursement has been paid.
+The information logged will including necessary information for entering the reimbursement request in ePlan. - Once per week, the FPM will complete a query from Edison which includes information needed to see if and when requests were paid. - The FPM will enter the date the requests/vouchers were paid in the tracker. - e. ePlan Entry (Fiscal Programs Manager or Grants Coordinator) - When the voucher has been logged on the tracker as paid, the District FPM or GC will begin the reimbursement process for the District. - The FPM/GC will request payments from ePlan by line item by rolling-up all approved packets for a grant and entering them into ePlan for reimbursement.
 The FPM/GC will also log the ePlan entry date of the packets on the District's tracker. - Once the reimbursement has been entered into ePlan, the FPM/GC will send documentation from Edison (TN\AP73H1\PYMNTS\4\VNDR\W\CF) that the payment to the charter school has been reimbursed and documentation from ePlan (screenshot for the reimbursement request) to process the journal voucher. - The FPM/GC will continuously track and monitor reimbursements submitted in ePlan and Edison. - Once the reimbursement request has been paid, the FPM/GC will log completion/payment of the voucher on the District's tracker.